GeorgeHolas/GeorgeHolas/README.md

-# My GitHub Profile 🚀
+# Jiri Holas Profile 🚀

 Welcome to my GitHub playground! 👋 I'm Jiri Holas, a passionate full-stack developer who loves to turn ideas into reality through code.
 Feel free to explore my repositories, projects, and contributions.
 Don't forget to star your favorites! ⭐️